anonfbi/space-personal/README.md

 This project is still in a relatively early stage of development, it is feature complete but there is still a fair amount of work to be done.
 With that being said, use at your own risk!

-The projects official website is: [https://spacepanel.io] (DEAD WEBSITE)

 ---

 ## Current Version - 0.1.3